The Smurfs (film): Filming and animation

 On a budget of $110 million, principal photography began in New York City on March 26, 2010.
-In May, scenes were filmed in Manhattan's SoHo neighborhood.
-That month, scenes were shot all night for five nights in a row at F.A.O.
+In May, scenes were shot all night for five nights in a row at F.A.O.
 Schwartz toy store.
-Production was temporarily halted after a worker fell 30 feet from a set at the toy store on Fifth Avenue and 58th Street; he later recovered in a hospital.
 Other locations used for filming were Belvedere Castle, the Russian Tea Room, Rockefeller Center, and Brooklyn's Prospect Park.
 A two-thirds-scale replica of the Belvedere Castle was built with wooden grates as floors (to create additional contrast).
 Gargamel's dungeon under the Belvedere Castle, which included the "Smurfalator", was built on a soundstage.
 It took three months to build because some parts were hard to come by.
 Production eventually found the rare parts at garage sales, flea markets, on eBay and Craigslist.
+The scene where Gargamel escapes from prison was filmed at the Nassau County Correctional Center in East Meadow.